idvorkin/idvorkin.github.io/_d/sublime.md

 permalink: /sublime
 ---

 Emotional health is pretty important.
-Western folks don't have a lot of words to support this; Buddhists have the sublime states: Loving-kindness, Compassion, Altruistic Joy, and Equanimity.
+Western folks don't have a lot of words to support this.
+Luckily, the Buddhists have the sublime states: Loving-kindness, Compassion, Altruistic Joy, and Equanimity.
 Give 'em a try.
-Most of this is based on "The Joy of Happiness".
+Most of this post is based on "The Joy of Happiness".

 ### Uplift the mind in seconds